HuynhCongTam/libws2812/README.md

 `StartLights(NUM LIGHTS);`
 NUM Lights is the maximum number of lights on any single channel.
+Important for example if you have 8 lights on channel 0 and 16 lights on channel 1 then NUM LIGHTS must be 16.

 `void SetColor(uint8_t port_num, uint16_t led_num, uint8_t r, uint8_t g, uint8_t b)`
 Sets the color of a given light on port_num